Celab Four:C Dispatch

 To further simplify the systems is equipped with a coordinate converter so users can input almost any format of coordinates to find a specific location on the map.
 If instead a point on the map is selected the coordinates are reproduced in the varying formats.
 A handy feature if the organisation uses other map based applications.

-This feature is further improved with the service Four:C AVL, a server that manages the location tracking of resources and forwards the information to all connected clients.
 The operator can also follow a specific unit, forcing the map view to automatically move with the unit.

 The active map module can also be delivered as a standalone application.
 Suitable for instance on a big screen in a command centre or on a tablet to provide continuous monitoring of the resources, even while on the move.